 Health care professionals will have the opportunity to learn the fundamental principles of human-computer interaction and human factors and learn how to apply them to real world problems.
 The focus is on learning why and how user-friendly interfaces can greatly improve work productivity and enhance the quality of health care without radically changing the underlying technology.

 The course is offered in two parts:

-- An intensive half-day optional in-person session held in conjunction with the AMIA Annual Symposium in San Francisco, CA in November 2018.
-The Symposium's dates are November 3-7, 2018.
+- An intensive half-day optional in-person session held in conjunction with the AMIA Annual Symposium in Washington, DC in November 2019.
+The Symposium's dates are November 16-20, 2019.
 The goal of the face-to-face session is to meet the instructor as well as other students in person, to go over course materials and other learning issues.
 Students will also have the opportunity to communicate their work to an audience of peers and faculty.

 The course is taught in a completely asynchronous manner, i.e., there are no scheduled classes.
 Each unit contains the following elements:

 - Unit Overview – This section contains a brief introduction to the unit, learning objectives covered in the unit, reading assignments, and learning tasks students need to complete.

 - Narrated presentation(s) – The key materials are delivered via the Internet using streaming video.
 Students can listen to the narrated lecture and view the corresponding PowerPoint slides.

 - PowerPoint Slides (in PDF format) – PowerPoint slides are provided for the student to download

 - Weekly quiz – Each unit is accompanied by a 10-question self-assessment that aims to have the student apply the knowledge from the unit.

 - Weekly assignment - Each unit has an assignment that helps students apply the theories to practical EHR problems.